gopinathsjsu/individual-project-SakshiMishra-SJSU/Readme.md

 Download Maven and Set up path of maven

 ## Design Patterns
-1. chain of responsibility to handle check for luxury , miscelleneous and essential
+1. **Chain of Responsibility** to handle check for luxury , miscelleneous and essential
-2. Singleton to make single instance of values of upper cap and keep it constant for all item and over xomplete chain
+2. **Singleton** to make single instance of values of upper cap and keep it constant for all item and over xomplete chain